muhamedskenderi/muhamedskenderi/README.md

 # 💫 About Me:
 I'm a Software Developer living in Chemnitz, Germany - a passionate fan of the machines that have created wonders.
-I absolutely love simplifying complex issues into elegant, lovely, and understandable designs.<br><br>I'm responsible for creating a website for you that is aesthetically pleasing and practical.
-Additionally, I give a personal touch to your product and ensure that it is appealing and straightforward to use.
-I want to convey your individuality and message in the most original way possible.
+I absolutely love simplifying complex issues into elegant, lovely, and understandable designs.

 ## 🌐 Socials: